 Lady Colin Campbell lives between London and Castle Goring with her two sons.
 Through marriage and common ancestors, she is connected to all the Royal Families of Europe and has been a fixture in Society and gossip columns on both sides of the Atlantic for the last four decades.

-She is also the author of Guide to Being a Modern Lady (1986); The Royal Marriages (1993); A Life Worth Living (1997); Daughter of Narcissus (2009) and she ghosted With Love From Pet Heaven by Tum Tum the Springer Spaniel (2010), her last book being The Untold Life of Queen Elizabeth The Queen Mother.
+She is also the author of Guide to Being a Modern Lady (1986); The Royal Marriages (1993); A Life Worth Living (1997); Daughter of Narcissus (2009) and she ghosted With Love From Pet Heaven by Tum Tum the Springer Spaniel (2010).
+In 2012 her acclaimed biography, The Untold Life of Queen Elizabeth The Queen Mother, was published, and in 2018 The Queen’s Marriage.
+Her latest book, whose title and subject-matter are presently embargoed, will be published on 3td October 2019.

-Many will now know Lady Colin as "Lady C" from the ITV show "I'm a Celebrity - Get Me Out of Here" which aired in October 2015, "Lady C's" involvement as a contestant made that year's show the most watched of all; brought Lady Colin into the homes of millions and the hearts of many, and when she left the jungle, the viewing figures declined by millions.
+Many will now know Lady Colin as "Lady C" from the ITV show "I'm a Celebrity - Get Me Out of Here" which aired in October 2015, "Lady C's" involvement as a contestant made that year's show the most watched of all; brought Lady C into the homes of millions and the hearts of many, and when she left the jungle, the viewing figures declined by millions.
+She remains a popular figure on national and international television, respected for her warmth, humour, intelligence and forthrightness.